pablq/basic_ai/README.txt

     - amount of memory used

 TODO:
-1. VALGRIND THE SHIT OUT OF THE PROGRAM -> FIX ERRORS AND LEAKS ^ this includes cleaning up the mess you made tonight with unneccessary functions.
-2. Implement the other search algorithms
+1. Implement the other search algorithms
     ^ this includes activating the movement costs
     ^ brush up on heuristic functions (make it a simple one)
-3. CREATE A MAKEFILE YOU LAZY SLAG
+2. CREATE A MAKEFILE YOU LAZY SLAG
+3. Build main.c to allow you to try different functions w/ cl arguments.
+    ^ maybe have an option where it runs all three on the same board!
-4. Show all your friends.
+3. Show all your friends.

-SINCE I'M STILL SLACKING ON MAKEFILE (omit the -g if you don't want to debug): gcc -std=c99 -g -o exe/basic_ai basic_ai.c game.c grid.c util.c searchhelper.c search.c list.c location.c hashtable.c
+SINCE I'M STILL SLACKING ON MAKEFILE (omit the -g if you don't want to debug): gcc -std=c99 -g -o exe/basic_ai basic_ai.c game.c grid.c util.c search.c list.c hashtable.c fringe.c gamemodel.c set.c